j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 Analyses history tracking for this field and checks total number of changes and the date time of the last change.
 If history tracking is not enabled for the SObject, this flag has no effect.

+# flags.segment-record-types.summary

+Segments the analysis by Record Types.

+# flags.segment-record-types.description

+Segmentation will run all checks per record type of the sobject.
+If the sobject does not have record types enabled, it will have no effect.
+All records are returned as "Master".
+The analysis (output tables and JSON result) is grouped by record type developer name.
+Segmentation significantly increases the number of API calls.

 # examples

 - Analyse all fields for Account and MyCustomObject__c object